-Sixteen Japanese Buddhists, who had formerly followed different 'schools' of Buddhism, came to Burma in 1956, as the result of talks between the Japanese Buddhist

-Association and the Union of Burma Buddha Sāsana Council, to study pristine Buddhism.
-On 4th August last they received Ordination as Theravādin Samaneras (novices) after some study and the realisation that the Pāḷi Canon has well preserved the 'Word of the Buddha'.
+Sixteen Japanese Buddhists, who had formerly followed different 'schools' of Buddhism, came to Burma in 1956, as the result of talks between the Japanese Buddhist Association and the Union of Burma Buddha Sāsana Council, to study pristine Buddhism and on the 4th.
+August last received Ordination as Theravādin Samaneras (novices) after some study and the realisation that the Pāļi Canon has well preserved the 'Word of the Buddha'.

-They have been continuing their studies and on 9th March this year received full ordination as Buddhist Bhikkhus.
+They have been continuing their studies and on 9th.
+March this year received full ordination as Buddhist Bhikkhus.

-With them receiving full ordination was Samanera Anuruddha, now Bhikkhu Anuruddha, who had come from America in 1957, and received ordination shortly thereafter as a Samanera.
+With them received full ordination, Samanera Anuruddha, now Bhikkhu Anuruddha, who had come from America in 1957, and received ordination shortly thereafter as a Samanera.